ambagwa/100-Days-Of-Code/new-log.md

 ## Day 24 : July 1, 2024

 **Today's progress**: Added more functionalities to the project: Checked a book against localStorage too.
+Also started working on how I will display all the books in localStorage through a button.

 **Thoughts**: Solving bugs is relaxing